louisicard/adimeo-data-suite/SEARCH_API.md

   The size of the highlighted fragment in characters.
 Defaults to 100.

   * **number_of_fragments**<br />
   The maximum number of fragments to return.
 If the number of fragments is set to 0, no fragments are returned.
 Instead, the entire field contents are highlighted and returned.
 This can be handy when you need to highlight short texts such as a title or address, but fragmentation is not required.
 If number_of_fragments is 0, fragment_size is ignored.
 Defaults to 5.

   * **no_match_size**<br />
   The amount of text you want to return from the beginning of the field if there are no matching fragments to highlight.
 Defaults to 0 (nothing is returned).

 * **Success Response:**

-    Let's try to make a sample call cURL with these parameters:
+    Let's try to make an sample call cURL with this parameters:
     * [your_index] = `api_demo`
     * [your_mapping] = `data_demo`
     * [your_term] = `Adimeo`